minifold/cv/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+Alex is a current graduate student at Oregon State University in Corvallis, where he studies physics with a focus in astronomy.
+His research interests are in black hole astrophysics, specifically studying the properties of compact objects, population dynamics, and numerical relativity.
+His goal is to work on simulating the emergent properties of primordial black holes and to study the evolution of supermassive black hole binaries using the NANOGrav 20-year dataset.
+He is proficient in applying machine learning paradigms to astrophysical problems, with a robust background in computer programming and algorithmic design.
+Alex is passionate about reproducible research and utilizing free and open source software in scientific development, as well as modernizing scientific computing.
+Outside of work, he enjoys gravel and mountain biking, building custom PCs, working on old Toyotas, and drawing.